surya2003-real/streaming_asr_espnet/README.md

 - `word_list`: Another list of strings representing a sequence of words.

 ### Output
-The function returns an integer value, `k`.
+The function returns an integer value, `k` and an `alarm` flag to .

 ### Functionality
 The function compares the elements of `conf_words` and `word_list` to find the index `k` where the two sequences match.
 It iterates through the elements of `conf_words` and checks for matches with the corresponding elements in `word_list`.
 If a match is found, it continues checking the subsequent elements in both sequences until a mismatch is encountered or one of the sequences reaches its end.